 If you wish to verify the current exchange rate for your country then use this exchange rate calculator.

-This exchange rate variation can cause a problem for retirees on a fixed income, if there is an adverse exchange rate move and so it pays to have ample buffer in any retirement calculations.
+This exchange rate variation can cause a problem for retirees on a fixed income, if there is an adverse exchange rate move.
+So it pays to have ample buffer in any retirement calculations.

 The long term average exchange rate though is 26 baht / Australian dollar, but one needs to be able to weather these extreme situations or your ability to retire in Thailand will be affected, as you will not be able to meet the financial requirements for the retirement visa for the coming year.